16611808637/Prediction-of-hardness-of-HEAs/README.md

 # Prediction-of-hardness-of-HEAs
 The hardness of high entropy alloy can be obtained by inputting components by examples.
-Include 15 elements, al co Cr Cu Fe ni mo ti w nb ta v Mn HF Zr.
+Include 15 elements, Al Co Cr Cu Fe Ni Mo Ti W Nb Ta V Mn HF Zr.
+Please enter the atomic percentage (at.%) of each element in "The calculation of features.xlsx".
+After running the code, the predicted hardness in HV will automatically appear in the 16th column of the source file.